flatypes/flat-py/README.md

 ### Solution: Language Types

-Such an issue can be avoided if we force the `url` input to be a valid URL string but not any string.
+Such an issue can be avoided if we force the `url` input to be a valid URL but not any string.
 In FLAT-PY, we achieve this by **refining** the type signature of the `get_hostname` function:

 ```python